The PEriodic Table of Technology

 Prove your firm outranks competitors, and build trust among investors, through activities like email nurture campaigns that identify areas in the fundraising process (and beyond) to build brand equity and personalize communications.

-A strong marketing communications strategy that focuses on building relationships with investors is critical in securing funds, which is why technology-powered marketing support is a must.
 The right CRM can assist in establishing communication objectives and defining audience segments to send relevant, helpful information to every contact at every stage in your funnel.
+A strong investor communications strategy that focuses on building relationships with investors is critical in securing funds, which is why technology-powered marketing support is a must.

-Finally, can contact multiple investors through mass communications and then track individual performance (like investors who opened or clicked your last email) to identify key accounts to follow up with, acting with a sense of priority vs the traditional ‘spray and pray.’
+Finally, you can contact multiple investors through mass communications and then track individual performance (like investors who opened or clicked your last email) to identify and prioritize key accounts to follow up with.

 Chapter 2: Portfolio Management

-To streamline portfolio management, firms need a tech-enabled solution within the PEriodic table of technology that spans across every deal stage, from deal sourcing to investment monitoring.
+To streamline portfolio management, firms need a tech-enabled solution within Altvia’s PEriodic Table of Technology that spans across every deal stage, from deal sourcing to investment monitoring.

-Deal sourcing is the lifeblood of any PE/VC firm and should be the main focus of your overall growth strategy if your firm intends to survive and thrive.
-By following industry best practices (such as hiring business development professionals to help leverage data analytics and technology) firms can supercharge sourcing efforts to stay ahead of the competition throughout the deal stage.
+Deal sourcing is the lifeblood of any private capital markets firm and by following industry best practices (such as hiring business development professionals to help leverage data analytics and technology) firms can supercharge sourcing efforts to stay ahead of the competition throughout the deal stage.

 In the research and due diligence phase of a deal, firms can use both internal and industry data to get a holistic view of the market to inform decision-making.
 They can use existing portfolio data to create comparables for valuations and performance expectations, or refer to historical diligence for similar deals and avoid reinventing the wheel as each new deal enters later stages of the pipeline.

-For value creation plans, data and analytics provided through AI can help speed up the process while unveiling growth opportunities.
+For value creation plans, better quality data and analytics can help speed up the process while unveiling growth opportunities.
 With broader data sources, firms can better understand the market, uncover consumer behavior and trends, and even develop data-driven insights to help the target company attract new customers and gain greater market share.
 All before executing an investment.